shuaiwang981108/shuaiwang981108.github.io/_pages/research.md

 ======
 Supervised by Prof. Chongxuan Liu (Chair Professor)
 - Hydrodynamics effect on biofilm 3D micro-structures and biofilm response to complex dynamic flows.
 A biofilm detachment model was established in this study.
-The research was published in AEM.
 - Dynamic analysis of the biofilm redcution kinetics of the ferrihydrite.
 A comprehensive biofilm reduction models was developed and a possible upscaling hypothesis was put forword based on the biofilm thickness inhibition.